Abhilash-gopal/Eks/README.md

  kubectl get nodes
 `

-# Note: We should be able to see EKS cluster nodes here.**
+# Note: We should be able to see EKS cluster nodes here.

+# step -4 : Deploy .yaml file

+`kubectl apply -f deployment.yaml ` `kubectl apply -f service.yaml`

 # We are done with our Setup #

+# Get All Pods
+`kubectl get pods`
+`kubectl get pods -o wide`

+#  Get All Services
+`kubectl get svc`
+# See Logs of a Pod
+`kubectl logs <pod-name>`

-# Step - 4 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing #
+# Step - 5 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing #

 ```
 eksctl delete cluster --name abhi-cluster1 --region ap-south-1